jonny64bit/CR-10S/README.md

 *Use at own risk.
 Only tested on 1 CR-10S so far*

-## Other peoples work and merged in.
+## Other peoples work used and taken bits from.

 Big thanks to all